phingofficial/phing/README.md

 Documentation
 -------------

-  Documentation is available in HTML format in the *docs* directory.
-In particular, open the *docs/phing_guide/book/index.html* in a browser to see the Phing User Guide.
+  Documentation is available in various formats in the *docs/docbook5/en/output* directory (generated from DocBook sources located in *docs/docbook5/en/source*).

+  Additionally, the legacy user guide can be found in *docs/phing_guide*.

   For online documentation, you can also visit the Phing website: http://www.phing.info/

 Licensing